bosonphoton/CaltechSURF2023/README.md

 ### Audio Visual Rabbit:
 Shams, L., Kamitani, Y., & Shimojo, S. (2002).
 Visual illusion induced by sound.
 Cognitive brain research, 14(1), 147-152.

+&nbsp;

+** Folders with BS are with the integration of mapping blindspots